getaclue/getaclue.github.io/_posts/2018-03-09-how-to-call-js-debugger-from-xcode.markdown

 ---
 layout: post
-title: "How to call JS debugger from Xcode for iOS app development?"
+title: "How to call Javascript debugger from Xcode?
+Can you?"
 categories:
 - iOS
 - swift